 #1 Kaziranga National Park

 It’s the only home to the iconic one-horned rhino.
 Your visit to Assam is incomplete without visiting Kaziranga National Park.
 It was declared as a World Heritage Site by UNESCO.
 Home to two-thirds of one-horned in this entire planet.
 Situated in the two districts of Assam, namely Golaghat and Nagaon.
 The park covers an area of 430 sq km.
-Every year millions of tourists come here to discover this diverse wildlife.
+This diverse wildlife attracts almost millions of tourists every where from across the globe.
+Look at their popularity!

 It’s not just about wildlife, Kaziranga Elephant Festival takes place every year from 11th to 17th of February.
 Elephants are groomed and do a catwalk for the spectators.
+What?
+Is this for real?
 They even participate in races and parades.
 The main aim of the festival is the protection of Asiatic Elephants.

 The National Park also consists of a National Orchid and Biodiversity Park.
 Orchids dominate it with around 500 species of it.
 Other than Orchids, 132 species of sour and leafy vegetables, 12 species of cane and 46 species of bamboo.
-The visiting season is from mid-November to early April.
+Mid-November to early April are the visiting season of this park.

 #2 Umananda Island

 Smallest island in the Brahmaputra river located also known as Peacock Island named by the British.
-The temple is dedicated to Lord Shiva.
+There is a temple over here that is dedicated to Lord Shiva.
 The temple was destroyed in an earthquake in 1897, then later it was renovated.
 A 10 minute ferry ride from the river banks will take you to the Umananda Island.
 It is located between North and South Guwahati.
 It will give you an opportunity to take a break from the city life and get into nature.
 Motor boats rides are available from 7am to 5pm.

 #3 Majuli Island